IbrahimBilal2005/IbrahimBilal2005/README.md

 #### Hello, World!

 I'm Ibrahim, a second-year Computer Science student and a passionate painter.
-I’m dedicated to blending creativity with technology to craft innovative solutions for meaningful challenges.
+I’m dedicated to blending creativity with technology to develop innovative solutions to meaningful challenges.
 By uniting design, creative thinking, and cutting-edge advancements in computer science, I aim to drive positive change in both the tech industry and the world at large.
 Join me as I embark on this exciting journey of impact and innovation!